Vintage Clothing & Accessories since 1997

 • Iron-on Patches - like those on T-shirts that are made to melt to fabric are not often made for durability.
 They should not be heat dried, and if possible, they should be hand washed to prevent peeling and cracking.

 • Other Trims - may include porcelain or glass buttons, embroidery, metal closures or other miscellany.
-Vintage garments provide a plethora of unusual trims, and their care should be considered on a case-by-case basis.
+Vintage clothing provides a plethora of unusual trims, and their care should be considered on a case-by-case basis.
+In particular, buttons with fabric covering may rust from the inside out once they're immersed in water.
+This is a subtle inherent problem that's easily solved if you remove the buttons before washing the garment.

 If you're washing knits or loose weaves, be careful that they will not be snagged by other garments' hooks, eyes, or zippers.
 These types of garments are usually dried flat instead of machine dried.
 This will keep pilling and worn appearance to a minimum, and it will allow you to re-shape the garment before it dries.